Skip to Content

 Residents and businesses in the Red zone with host plants are advised to:

-1. Remove all fruit: Collect all fruit and fruiting vegetables from Qfly host plants, including fallen fruit.
+1. Remove all fruit: Collect all fruit and fruiting vegetables from Qfly host plants, regardless of maturity; this includes fallen fruit.
 Check the full list of host plants here.
 If you are pruning trees for verge collection, please strip cuttings of all fruit and dispose of using one of the methods below.

 2. Treat fruit before disposal: Eat, cook, process, freeze, or solarise fruit.
 To solarise, seal the fruit in a black plastic bag and place it on a hard surface in direct sunlight for at least 7 days.